• Skip to main content

 • Sponsor

-Aisha Syed, Dominican Violin Virtuoso
+Aisha Syed is Dominican Classical Violin Virtuoso

 Aisha Syed is a virtuoso classical violinist from the Dominican Republic who was a child prodigy and now solos with symphonies on the world’s great stages.